MSCI-245-342/hw-goodbooks/hw-instructions.md

 We nicely see the `author_id` is a FK referencing authors(id).
 If we also do `\d authors`, we see that `authors` knows it is referenced by `books`.

 Sometimes we want to delete all records that depend on a foreign key when we delete an item from the database.
-For example, if you delete and author, you could have all books with that author automatically deleted for you if the foreign key was marked to `ON DELETE CASCADE`.
+For example, if you delete an author, you could have all books with that author automatically deleted for you if the foreign key was marked to `ON DELETE CASCADE`.
 At the moment, the foreign key will prevent us from deleting an author until we also delete all the books that depend on it.
 Given that for this database, it is likely a mistake to get rid of books, we will not set up a cascading delete.
 Most likely someone would mistakenly delete an author when what they really wanted to do was update it with a new spelling.
 See the [manual](https://api.rubyonrails.org/v6.0.3.2/classes/ActiveRecord/ConnectionAdapters/SchemaStatements.html#method-i-add_foreign_key) for options.

 **Task:** Generate the model and migration for readinglists.
 The relation is: readinglists ( id (PK), name, user_id (FK) ) .
 The `name` attribute should be a string with a limit of 100 characters and cannot be null.
 Run the migration and verify that you created it correctly with psql.